FrancoisBasset/rooibos/INSTALL.md

 ==> build-essential
 ==> libsqlite3-dev

-First to compile this program run this command :
+First to compile this program run these commands :

+==> ./configure.sh

 ==> make